 One of NOAH’s most important roles representing the companies that research, develop, manufacture and market animal medicines in the UK, is to provide information and seek views on subjects affecting our industry.
 This involves consultation with NOAH members to reach a consensus view.
 We also hold discussions with other organisations representing those who regulate, prescribe, supply and use animal medicines, to ensure that the animal medicines market is well regulated and our members’ products are used responsibly.

 As a member of HealthforAnimals, the global animal health organisation, and Animalhealth Europe, the voice of the European animal medicines industry, NOAH promotes the UK industry view at an international level.
 We also provide information on global and EU legislative developments and technical information back to our members.

 NOAH is the political voice of the industry, providing information to influential policymakers and politicians about how animal medicines are essential for the provision of healthy food from healthy animals, and their role in preventing disease in the nation’s companion animals.
-We do this by continuing to be the ‘go to’ source of information on animal medicines, having an active media presence and through meetings with UK politicians, policymakers and MEPs.
+We do this by continuing to be the ‘go to’ source of information on animal medicines, having an active media presence and through meetings with UK politicians and policymakers.

 NOAH promotes policies that are based on evidence and sound science, which are predictable and encourage businesses to continue to invest in the UK.
 We also campaign for policy which promotes good animal welfare, ensures high standards of food safety, supports sustainable agriculture, allows access to product information and encourages research.